AjinkyaBTambade/MYSQL/README.md

 - **Version Control**: Managing changes to stored procedures and ensuring consistency across environments can be cumbersome.
 - **Vendor Lock-in**: Reliance on database-specific features may hinder the portability of applications to other database systems.

 **Overall, stored procedures can be powerful tools for managing and executing SQL code within MySQL databases.
-However, they should be used judiciously, considering the specific requirements and trade-offs of each use case.**
+However, they should be used judiciously, considering the specific requirements and trade-offs of each use case.33   X$ **
 ### Syntax

 **Here's a basic syntax for creating a stored procedure in MySQL:**